-The first thing you’ll do is create a library on your shared storage that everyone has access to.
-Setting up a new library is quick and easy, when in FCPX use the pathway File > New > Library, shown in the screen shot below.
+Either way, the first thing you’ll do is create a library on your shared storage device that everyone has access to.
+Setting up a new library is quick and easy.
+In Final Cut, use the pathway File > New > Library, shown in the screen shot below.

 When you do this you’ll need to change your media settings so that your media files and cache files are available to anyone who is connected.